SocialGouv/kontinuous/docs/README.md

 All custom logic can be implemented in plugins.
 By creating plugins you can covers all uses cases.

-## 4.1 types
+#### 4.1 types

 There are differents type of plugins:
+- values-compilers: transform user defined values to be consummed by charts
 - charts: it's basically all helm charts, you can import from helm repository or declare your own in git repository
-- values-compilers: transform user defined values to be consummed by charts
 - patches: patches applies to final generated kubernetes manifests
+- post-renderer: applies to final generated kubernetes manifests after patches, it's like a final super patch, usually used to hack the manifests at project level using dirty bash and jq
 - validators: make custom conformity checks on final generated kubernetes manifests
+- debug-manifests: used to display various informations extracted from manifests as dependencies tree
+- pre-deploy: as it's name indicate, will be run before deploy, it can create pre-requisite resources and wait for state
+- deploy-with: plugin as a deployment handler (kapp, kubectl, helm)
+- deploy-sidecar: plugin that is running in parallel of deployment handler, used to retrieve logs, fail fast, monitoring some things etc...
+- post-deploy: used, for example, to make a report of deployment by sending a message to a third party service
-- import: you can combine multiples plugins in one repository using import plugin All plugins follow a recursive design pattern, imported `import` plugin can import another repo (example project import fabrique, fabrique import recommended etc...), all charts can have subcharts, that can have subchart etc..., it the same for values-compilers, patches, and validators.
+- import (the umbrella plugin): you can combine multiples plugins in one repository using import plugin All plugins follow a recursive design pattern, imported `import` plugin can import another repo (example project import fabrique, fabrique import contrib etc...), all charts can have subcharts, that can have subchart etc..., it the same for values-compilers, patches, validators, debug-manifests, pre-deploy, post-deploy and deploy-sidecar.
 When you import recursively there is an arborescence autobuild.
+An import plugin conatain generally a `kontinuous.yaml` that will contain specific options on sub plugins and sub importeds import, you can ovveride theses in `.kontinuous/config.yaml` at the root of the repository.

-## 4.2 repository
+#### 4.2 repository

 A repository plugin is the container for all other plugins types.
 It's basically a git repository, or subdirectory of a git repository.
 It can be versioned as a git repo. <br>
 A repository plugin can import other repository plugin, dependencies are recursives. <br>